 If the motors are not spinning correctly adjust the wires as follows.

 The wire sensor detects the signal in the perimeter wire fence.
-The sensor is build as follows.
-The sensor fits inside the recess at the front of the mower.
+The sensor is built as follows and fits inside the recess at the front of the mower.

 The sonar array is connected as shown.
 The PCB provides individual GND and 5V outputs for each sonar module but these can be grouped together as shown below to reduce the wiring.

 12V Battery and Charge Pins

 The PCB really simplifies the 12V and charge circuit as dedicated pins are provided on the PCB.
 The PCB takes care of routing the 12V charge to the battery.
 (A wire from the Amp sensor to the 12V+ pin shopuld have already been made in the step when connecting the volt and amp sensors)

 Connect the micro-switches as shown.
 No 5V voltage is needed for the micro-switches.